cscart/docs/en/user_guide/orders/sales_reports/create_chart.rst

     :align: center
     :alt: Edit a report

 This will open a page with the report details.
-The **Charts** tab contains the list of assigned reports, if there are any.
+The **Charts** tab contains a list of assigned reports (if any).

 4. Click the **+** button to open the chart creation form.